toby1984/maven-build-profiler/README.md

     mvn -Ptracking clean install
 ```

-Build times for each plugin, project and Maven lifecycle phase are tracked continuously and all sent in a single HTTP request at the very end of a successful build.
+Build times for each artifact, project and Maven lifecycle phase are tracked continuously and all sent in a single HTTP request at the very end of a successful build.
 Failed builds will not send any information to the server.

 # Server-side installation